 Find out more: http://www.lboro.ac.uk/study/postgraduate/supporting-you/research/

-This project is an interdisciplinary collaboration between the Chemistry Department at Loughborough University and the British Geological Survey (BGS), which seeks to apply state-of-the-art laser ablation technology to address challenges in the geosciences.
-The laser ablation technology will be coupled to a variety of inductively coupled plasma mass spectrometers (ICP-MS) at both Loughborough University and BGS.
-A range of materials (e.g. carbonates, phosphates, silicates) and applications (e.g. U-series and U-Th-Pb geochronology) will be studied, demonstrating the applicability of the technique for accurate quantification and mapping at 1 µm resolution.
-The extent and effect of matrix effects on data accuracy will be considered, along with full uncertainty quantification.
-New data handling methods will also be developed, providing the student with proficiency in statistical packages, such as R, Matlab and/or similar platforms.
+This project is an interdisciplinary collaboration between Loughborough University, the British Geological Survey (BGS) and industry, which seeks to apply the state-of-the-art imaging technology to address challenges in the geosciences.
+The supervisory team have been at the forefront of developing new laser ablation and ICP-MS systems, achieving a 50-fold improvement in imaging speed for metals analysis.
+These innovations are revolutionising analysis in the biosciences but are not yet routinely used for geoscientific applications.
+The PhD will study a range of materials (e.g. carbonates, phosphates, silicates) and applications (e.g. U-series and U-Th-Pb geochronology), demonstrating the applicability of the technique for accurate quantification and mapping of geoscientific materials at 1 µm resolution.
+New data handling methods will also be developed, providing the student with proficiency in statistical analysis.

-The successful applicant will have an interest in both the technical and geological aspects of the project and will display a willingness to collaborate with our industrial partner, Elemental Scientific Lasers.
-This collaboration may include visits to their Huntingdon (UK) or Bozeman (USA) sites.
-Prior knowledge and experience of elemental analysis is considered advantageous, however training in the operation of the equipment and data handling will be provided during the PhD.
+The successful applicant will have an interest in both the technical and geological aspects of the project and will display a willingness to collaborate with our industrial partners, Elemental Scientific Lasers and Nu Instruments.
+This will include opportunities to visit their sites at Huntingdon (UK), Wrexham (UK) and Bozeman (USA).
+Prior experience of elemental analysis is considered advantageous, however training in operation of equipment and data handling will be provided during the PhD.